 Homemade Keto Protein Bar:

 This recipe is a slightly modified version from my friend Megan Kelly.
 She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these delicious homemade keto protein bar recipe!

 Homemade Keto Protein Bar

 Yield 12 Medium Bars

 - 1 cup nut butter of choice (almond or cashew are most popular)

 - 4 tbsps. coconut oil, melted

 - 2 scoops vanilla protein

-- 10-15 drops of vanilla stevia or 1 tsp of powdered stevia or monk fruit
+- 10-15 drops vanilla stevia or 1 tsp powdered stevia or monk fruit

 - ½ tsp pink salt